 The bad news is, this area is one of the hottest areas in the park.
 You are still 196 ft. below sea level.
-Since it was 116F the day we got there, you can imagine how hot even the ground gets at that temp.
+Since it was 116F the day we got there, you can imagine how hot even the ground is at that temperature.
 Set up your tent, lay down and the ground feels like a heated blanket.
 Not ideal.
 I’m not going to lie, the first night was rough.
 In fact, it’s probably the worst night I’ve ever spent in a tent.
 And this is with some trees and the fly off the tent.
-Occasionally a breeze would pick up but it wasn’t enough.
-The second night was slightly better and a bit cooler so it was easier to get to sleep.
+Occasionally a light breeze would pick up but it wasn’t enough.
+The second night was slightly better and a bit cooler, so it was easier to get to sleep.

 - first come first served in summer/reservations in winter

 - automated credit card machine for payment so no cash accepted

 - flush toilets

 Mesquite Springs campground is in the northern section of the park, near the Ubehebe Crater.
 It has 40 sites and it’s also open year round.
 No reservations.
 It’s always first come first served, no matter the season.
 We only drove through this campground to check it out but now that I’ve been to the park once, I would consider staying in this area.
 Even though the park wasn’t crowded at all, there are WAY less people in this area.
 It’s also a higher elevation (1800 ft) so it’s much cooler.
 I also enjoyed the crater and would like to explore it more.

 There isn’t a whole lot of shade in the campground, mainly because there’s not much shade anywhere in the park but there are flush toilets, water and drinking water.
 The campground also has a campground host in high season